strategicdata/pmhc-mds-spec/doc/includes/definitions.rst

 ----------

 Date of Birth
 ^^^^^^^^^^^^^

 The date on which an individual was born

+:Field name: DoB

+:Data type: Date[8]

+:Domain:
   Record the client's date of birth using DDMMYYYY format.

 :Notes:
   If the date of birth is unknown, the following approaches should be used: